kaiAsmOne/ELKAnalytics/README.md

 ## 5: Making this work for your environment

 Login to your router and enable connection logging.
+After connection logging is enabled configure a syslog server.
+Enter the IP Address of the host running docker containers and specify 5140 as the port number.

 By default my router only logs inbound connections using GUI.
 The most interesting part is to log outbound traffic from your devices.
 To achieve this on WRT based routers, enable ssh on the LAN interface and SSH into the router using your admin username